MicrosoftDocs/power-pages-docs/power-pages-docs/configure/manage-sharepoint-documents.md

 ## Maximum file download size

 We recommend limiting the size of the individual files available for download to 250 MB or less.
-If you use portals to download larger files from SharePoint, the operation may timeout after a couple of minutes.
+If you use portals to download larger files from SharePoint, the operation may time out after a couple of minutes.

 ### See also